 Existing Provision Proposed Amendment advertised via electronic medias according to the criteria stipulated by law.
 Article 44.
 When the Company wishes to Article 44.
 When the Company wishes to decrease its capital, it shall give written notice of decrease its capital, it shall give written notice of the resolution to reduce its capital to the the resolution to reduce its capital to the Company's creditors within 14 days from the Company's creditors within 14 days from the date on which the shareholders meeting passes date on which the shareholders meeting passes the resolution, and shall specify in the notice that the resolution, and shall specify in the notice that any objection thereto shall be submitted within any objection thereto shall be submitted within two months of the date of receipt of the notice of two months of the date of receipt of the notice of the resolution.
 The notice of the resolution shall the resolution.
 The notice of the resolution shall be published in a newspaper within this 14-day be published in a newspaper within this 14-day period. period or advertised via electronic medias according to the criteria stipulated by law.
 Article 45.
 The Company may not announce the Article 45.
-The Company may not announce the payment of dividends, except with approval by payment of dividends, except with approval by

-Article 45.
-The Company may not announce the payment of dividends, except with approval by resolution of the shareholders meeting or resolution of the board of directors if it is a payment of interim dividends.

-Shareholders shall be notified in writing of the payment of dividends, and the notice of payment of dividends shall be published in a local newspaper for at least three consecutive days.
-Payment of dividends shall be made within one month from the date on which the resolution is passed.
+The Company may not announce the payment of dividends, except with approval by payment of dividends, except with approval by resolution of the shareholders meeting or resolution of the shareholders meeting or resolution of the board of directors if it is a resolution of the board of directors if it is a payment of interim dividends. payment of interim dividends.
+Shareholders shall be notified in writing of the Shareholders shall be notified in writing of the payment of dividends, and the notice of payment payment of dividends, and the notice of payment of dividends shall be published in a local of dividends shall be published in a local newspaper for at least three consecutive days. newspaper for at least three consecutive days or Payment of dividends shall be made within one advertised via electronic medias according to month from the date on which the resolution is the criteria stipulated by law.
+Payment of passed. dividends shall be made within one month from the date on which the resolution is passed.